lizhanmit/learning-notes/kafka-note/kafka-note.md

 Kafka splits a topic into partitions.

 ### Messages

-- Messages are byte arrays of data with String, JSON, and Avro being the most common.
+- Messages (= records) are byte arrays of data with String, JSON, and Avro being the most common.
+- Each message consists of a key, a value and a timestamp.
+A key is not required.
 - Each message is assigned a unique sequential identifier or key called **offset**.
 Messages with the same key arrive at the same partition.
-- Each message consists of a key, a value and a timestamp.
-- A key is not required.
 - Messages are replicated across the cluster and persisted to disk.
 - Kafka retains all messages for a configurable period of time.

+### Partitions

+Partition: how many parts you want the topic to be split into.

+Each partition is an ordered immutable sequence of messages.

+The partition is further broken up into segment files (the actual files) written on the disk drive.

+A single partition only exists on one broker and will not be split between brokers.

+One of the partition copies (replicas) will be the leader.
+Producers and consumers will only read or write from or to the leader.

 ### Topics